Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structural_diff.md

 {: .notice--primary}

 [![image-center](../assets/images/600px/Ridge.png){: .align-center}](../assets/images/Ridge.png)
 A visualization of the loop in the ACE2-binding ridge that is conformationally different between SARS-CoV-2 (left) and SARS-CoV (right).
-The coronavirus RBD is shown at the top in purple, and ACE2 is shown at the top in green.
+The coronavirus RBD is shown at the bottom in purple, and ACE2 is shown at the top in green.
 Structural differences cause certain amino acid residues, which are highlighted in various colors and described in the main text, to behave differently when ACE2 contacts each of the two viruses.
 {: style="font-size: medium;"}

 In what follows, we use a three-letter identifier for an amino acid followed by a number to indicate the identity of that amino acid followed by its position within the protein sequence.
 For example, the phenylalanine at position 486 of the SARS-CoV-2 spike protein will be called Phe486.